jamesmh/csharp-linq-vs-enumerator-benchmark/README.md

-# Benchmarking C# iterator optimization
+# Benchmarking C# enumerator optimization

 This is a little experiment to see if we can speed up linq queries by using the functional `pipe` technique.